dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

     GET /api/minMaxDataElements.json

-You can filter the response like
+You can filter the response like this:
-    this:

     GET /api/minMaxDataElements.json?filter=dataElement.id:eq:UOlfIjgN8X6

     GET /api/minMaxDataElements.json?filter=dataElement.id:in:[UOlfIjgN8X6,xc8gmAKfO95]

 The filter parameter for min-max data elements supports two operators: eq and in.

-**Use fields paremeter**
+You can also use the `fields` query parameter.

     GET /api/minMaxDataElements.json?fields=:all,dataElement[id,name]